BookHives/frontend/README.md

 * Books are stored with comprehensive metadata including title, author, genre, description, publication date, and cover images
 * The system supports three main genres: Classic, Non-Fiction, and Fantasy
 * Each book tracks available copies for potential lending functionality
+* Book covers are displayed with fallback options for missing images

 #### Search and Filtering
 * Users can filter books by genre using dedicated filter buttons
 * The search functionality queries the backend API for relevant results
 * Books are displayed in a responsive grid layout with consistent card design
+* "All Books" option returns the complete collection

 ### Review and Rating System